Skip to main content

 Voltage

-It 's not something physical to be measured.
+It's not something physical to be measured.
 It's just the difference between two points in the circuit.
+If a battery says 12V, it means the difference between it's positive and negative nodes is 12V12V.
+This can be 12V0V12V - 0V or even 24V12V24V-12V.

 Current is physical because it's the flow of electrons.